K8F/bamazon/README.md

         ![unsuccessful-purchase](images/successful-purchase.gif)

         **Note**: We don't want to waste your time with items that are completely out of stock.
 We've made sure these items do not return when you are making your purchase selection.
+In the example below, someone has purchased the last 3 units of toilet paper.
+When they run the app again, the toilet paper doesn't show up in the list of products.

         ![hide-outofstock](images/hide-outofstock.gif)